Hello Beautiful People,

 - I create and recreate recipes that are vegan and raw vegan.
 I also take the photos and do all the web work.

 - I created and manage The Flexibility Challenge Community, where I share my flexible strength routines.

-- I also created and manage Purified Lifestyle, where I share the tools that helped me create my ideal lifestyle.
+- I also created and manage Purified Lifestyle, a soulful online journal, where I share the tools that helped me purify my lifestyle.

 Check Out My Top 10 Immune Boosting Habits

 I went from being sick to healthy by concentrating on my food and fitness routine.

 I also concentrated on my thoughts and feelings, and practiced being more mindful and present in my everyday life.

 It’s not about what I gave up eating, it’s about what I added to my diet to replace what no longer served me.

 I eat about 80% raw, fermented, or dehydrated fruits, veggies, nuts, seeds, spices and herbs.